ajikodajis/ajikodajis.github.io/README.md

 # Ajikodajis Home Page

-This is the code for ajikodaji's homepage; forked from [Yevgeniy Brikman Home Page Code]https://github.com/brikis98/yevgeniy-brikman-homepage).
+This is the code for ajikodaji's homepage; forked from [Yevgeniy Brikman Home Page Code :: https://github.com/brikis98/yevgeniy-brikman-homepage].

 ## Quick start